ten-protocol/go-ten/design/sequencer_bootstrapping_strategy.md

 This is more like the current POBI approach.

-The complexity here is that we need to implement a new special mechanism for LBs.
+The complexity here is that we need to implement a new special mechanism for batches.
 Basically maintain two parallel databases.
-A temporary one, where the LB is the unit, to be used between PRs, and then the main database where the PR is the unit.
+A temporary one, where the batch is the unit, to be used between PRs, and then the main database where the PR is the unit.

 When a new node catches up, it will only create the PR database.